 But as investment complexity increases more trustees are willing to hire an outsourced CIO (OCIO) to handle the investment piece.
 In fact, 83% of poll respondents said they already outsource some level of their investment decision-making or plan to discuss that possibility in their next review.

-Distinction based on competitive research utilizing publicly available information as of 12/31/2016.
-Largest based on number of Taft-Hartley clients, and/or Taft-Hartley client AUM in SEI's OCIO program for which SEI has discretion for money manager hiring and replacement decisions on behalf of those clients.
+* Distinction based on competitive research utilizing publicly available information as of 12/31/18.
+Largest based on number of Taft-Hartley multi-employer clients, and/or based on Taft-Hartley multi-employer client assets under management in SEI’s OCIO program for which SEI has discretion for money manager hiring and replacement decisions on behalf of those clients.

 Information provided by SEI Investments Management Corporation (SIMC), a registered investment adviser and wholly owned subsidiary of SEI Investments Company.